- 1. How safe is Nepal to travel right now?

 4. How many travelers have visited Nepal till now?

 Nepal is once again set to reopen borders for tourists coming by air and land.
 There has been a tentative relaxation in the travel restrictions for visitors flying from different countries.
 In fact, the Government of Nepal has signaled a green light to the visitors who’re vaccinated.

-They have even shrugged off the mandatory 7-days quarantine for the vaccinated travelers.
-As a result, more than 60,000 tourists have already visited the country from January to August.
-With the decrease in covid cases, the number of tourists flying to the country has been increasing which has further helped to boost the ailing tourism industry.
+They have even shrugged off the mandatory 7-day quarantine for the vaccinated travelers.
+As a result, more than 60,000 tourists have visited the country from January to August.
+With the decrease in covid cases, the number of tourists flying to the country has been increasing, which has further helped to boost the ailing tourism industry.

-In the year 2021, the country welcomed almost four lakhs of people flying by air, out of which three lakhs people are male, and the rest of them are female.
+In 2021, the country welcomed almost four lakhs of people flying by air, of which three lakhs are male and the rest are female.
 After exploring the country’s historical places and adventure sites, travelers are flying back to the country.
 Once you are in Nepal, try to get the best travel experience.

 Since the covid 19, about three and a half lakhs of people have departed the country.
 This time again, the male tourist has outnumbered female tourists with almost three lakhs of people leaving the country.
 Meanwhile, the number of female travelers flying out of Nepal is counted to be 70 thousand.

 In an effort to prevent the covid variant outbreak, the country has, however, put certain limitations on travel.
 According to the new protocol issued, visitors will have to undergo compulsory antigen or rapid antigen tests at immigration entry points.

 5. Regulations for Foreign Nationals Arriving in Nepal

 Nepal is open to travelers, including non-essentials from most of the foreign nations.
 But, as variants cause Covid 19 cases to increase, visitors are required to follow certain rules before and while in Nepal.